 In the nuclear realm, Iran concertedly undertook escalating violations of the JCPOA, enriching uranium beyond the deal’s 3.67% limit, exceeding the 300 kg cap on its stockpiled enriched uranium, and introducing proscribed advanced centrifuges.
-On the regional destabilization front, Iran–according to intelligence reports—initially considered operationalizing its Shia militia proxies in Iraq to begin targeting U.S. military personnel and interests in the region.
-The U.S. dispatched an aircraft carrier and bomber task force to the Persian Gulf to signal that attacks on U.S. personnel would not be tolerated.
+On the regional destabilization front, Iran–according to intelligence reports—initially considered operationalizing its Shia militia proxies in Iraq to begin targeting US military personnel and interests in the region.
+The US dispatched an aircraft carrier and a bomber task force to the Persian Gulf to signal that attacks on US personnel would not be tolerated.

-Iran’s growing aggression is a function of its intransigence; it has painted itself into a corner by refusing to renegotiate the JCPOA and betting it could bring the U.S. back to the table on its own violent terms through imperiling freedom of navigation in the Gulf and attacking global energy supplies while offering superficial solutions—like a Hormuz Peace Initiative—to buy time and break coalitions.
-However, there is a clear danger that Iran, which has thus far avoided serious pushback from the U.S., may escalate even further and begin targeting U.S. military personnel and assets in the region, particularly Al-Udeid Air Base in Qatar.
-The margin for error is slim, as further miscalculation by Iran risks plunging the region into all out conflict with Iran and its proxies.
+Iran’s growing aggression was a function of its intransigence; it painted itself into a corner by refusing to renegotiate the JCPOA and betting it could bring the US back to the table on its own violent terms through imperiling freedom of navigation in the Gulf and attacking global energy supplies while offering superficial solutions—like a Hormuz Peace Initiative—to buy time and break coalitions.
+Even with the changing of the guard in Washington, Iran has continued its strategy of pushing the envelope on the regional and nuclear fronts in hopes it could compel the Biden administration to provide up-front sanctions relief for a return to compliance with its nuclear obligations under the JCPOA.

 Qatar has allowed members and leaders of Hamas, the Taliban, and Al Qaeda, including figures with direct roles in acts of terrorism, to live within its borders.

-In essence, Qatar has sought to pursue a foreign policy predicated on maintaining good relations with actors of all stripes, a divergent list of supplicants that includes the U.S. and the GCC states on one hand, and implacable foes of the U.S. and Gulf monarchies such as Iran and a host of Islamist extremist factions on the other.
+In essence, Qatar has sought to pursue a foreign policy predicated on maintaining good relations with actors of all stripes, a divergent list of supplicants that includes the US and the GCC states on the one hand, and implacable foes of the US and Gulf monarchies such as Iran and a host of Islamist extremist factions on the other.
 Qatar is a tiny, hydro-carbon rich country with a small population and vast wealth perched on the Arabian Peninsula and just across the Gulf from Iran.
 It is thus quite literally caught in the middle of the regional power dispute between Saudi Arabia and Iran.
-While the GCC has collectively adopted a confrontational posture toward Iran, Qatar has at times gone along and at others sought accommodations with Tehran.
+While the GCC has collectively adopted a confrontational posture toward Iran, Qatar has gone along and at times sought accommodations with Tehran.

 On June 5, 2017, those three states plus Egypt severed diplomatic ties with Qatar and instituted an air, sea, and land blockade, accusing Qatar of “adopting various terrorist and sectarian groups aimed at destabilizing the region.”
 On June 22, 2017, the four countries issued 13 demands of Qatar in order to restore relations.
 Foremost among the demands was severing military and political ties with Iran.
 The other demands included closing Al Jazeera, closing a Turkish military base in Qatar, and severing ties with the Muslim Brotherhood, Hamas, al-Qaeda, and Hezbollah.
 More generally, the nations also demanded Qatar end support for terrorism and terror-financing.
 Qatar rejected the demands and denied links to terrorist groups.

 Iran and Turkey stepped in immediately to help Qatar weather the effects of the blockade relatively unscathed.
-Iran permitted Qatar to use its airspace and shipping lanes to maintain its economic lifelines, and exported increased foodstuffs to Qatar to offset the cutoff of Saudi food exports.
-Bilateral trade between the two countries rapidly doubled, proving especially beneficial to Iran in light of the Trump administration’s “maximum pressure campaign.”
+Iran permitted Qatar to use its airspace and shipping lanes to maintain its economic lifelines and exported increased foodstuffs to Qatar to offset the cutoff of Saudi food exports.
+Qatar Airways reportedly paid Iran $100 million per year in overflight fees, providing an economic lifeline to Tehran’s battered economy.
+Bilateral trade between the two countries in non-oil commodities rapidly doubled, proving especially beneficial to Iran in light of the Trump administration’s “maximum pressure campaign.”
+According to Iran’s Chamber of Commerce, Iranian exports to Qatar jumped from $60 million to $250 million in the fiscal years before and after the regional boycott took effect.
 By August 2017, Qatar moved to restore diplomatic ties with Tehran, including the restoration of its ambassador.
 Apparently forecasting that Iran will remain a vital partner in the mid-to-long term, Qatar has also moved to invest in ports in southern Iran in order to bolster Iran’s export capacity and facilitate a higher volume of trade between the two countries.
 By August 2019, Iran and Qatar had established a new shipping route for tourism and cargo between Bushehr and Doha.

 In June 2019, Iran’s commencement of a new phase of hostilities imperiling Gulf energy production and freedom of navigation created a brief opening for a Qatari-GCC rapprochement.
 Saudi Arabia hosted a series of emergency summits of the GCC, Arab League, and Organization of Islamic Cooperation (OIC) in Mecca for consultations on Iran’s increased aggression.
 Saudi Arabia invited Qatar’s emir, seeking to form a unified front against Tehran.
 Not wishing to run afoul of Washington, Qatar dispatched its prime minister in the emir’s place, representing the first high-level contacts between Qatar and Saudi Arabia since the blockade went into effect.

-The aftermath of the summits, however, showed that tensions between the two sides are far from being resolved.
+The aftermath of the summits, however, showed that tensions between the two sides were far from being resolved.
 Qatar expressed reservations against the summits’ condemnation of Iran for the recent attacks on oil tankers in the Gulf and confrontational posture toward Tehran.
 Qatar alleged that it had not been included in the formation of the summits’ final statement against Iran and reiterated that it preferred a moderate approach centered on dialogue to reduce tensions with Iran.
 It also scoffed at the notion of Gulf unity in the face of the continuing blockade.
-The summit showed that for the time being Qatar is prioritizing its closer ties to Iran over reestablishing relations with the GCC.
+The summit showed that Qatar was prioritizing its closer ties to Iran over reestablishing relations with the GCC for the time being.

-The flourishing of Qatari-Iranian bilateral relations comes with inherent limitations due to Qatar’s continued strategic alliance with the U.S. Still, the rapprochement represents a sea change that will be psychologically difficult to reverse.
+The flourishing of Qatari-Iranian bilateral relations came with inherent limitations due to Qatar’s continued strategic alliance with the US.
+Still, the rapprochement represented a change that has been psychologically difficult to reverse.
 Qatar has expressed gratitude to Iran for helping it weather what would have otherwise been a dark period for Qatar.
 Iran’s provision of food exports to Qatar juxtaposed against Saudi Arabia’s attempt to cut off food shipments is especially resonant.
 Marking the two year anniversary of the Qatari-GCC rupture, Qatar’s foreign minister decried “the stabbing of the Qatari people in a premeditated crime of piracy, fabrication, and lies in which the appellant justified its unjust blockade against a country and its people.”

-The GCC rift has been ongoing, presenting a major impediment to the Trump administration’s goals of unifying the GCC and other U.S. Middle Eastern allies against Iran.
+The GCC rift presented a major impediment to the Trump administration’s goals of unifying the GCC and other US Middle Eastern allies against Iran.
 President Trump initially voiced implicit support for the moves to isolate Qatar, accusing Qatar of being a “funder of terrorism at a very high level.”
 This put him at odds with his own security establishment, with the State and Defense Departments urging immediate mediation of the conflict in order to return focus to Iran and other regional priorities such as the fight against the Islamic State.
-Mediation efforts thus far failed to bear fruit.
-Retired U.S. General Anthony Zinni had been appointed as an envoy to mend the rift and get the formation of MESA on track, but he resigned in January 2019, citing the lack of forward progress on restoring Qatar-GCC ties.
-The post of an envoy specifically tasked with ameliorating the dispute has remained vacant since Zinni’s resignation.
+The Trump administration appointed retired US General Anthony Zinni as an envoy to mend the rift and get the formation of MESA on track, but he resigned in January 2019, citing the lack of forward progress on restoring Qatar-GCC ties.

 President Trump’s initial support for the GCC rift proved to be primarily rhetorical.
-Although the intra-GCC dispute is ongoing, U.S.-Qatari bilateral ties have thrived.
-In January 2018 and January 2019, the U.S. State and Defense departments participated in the first and second U.S.-Qatar Strategic Dialogues with their Qatari counterparts.
-The dialogues produced a range of bilateral political, economic, and security agreements, most notably, plans to expand and make permanent the U.S. military presence at the Al-Udeid Air Base.
+Despite the ongoing intra-GCC dispute, U.S.-Qatari bilateral ties have thrived.
+In January 2018 and January 2019, the US State and Defense departments participated in the first and second U.S.-Qatar Strategic Dialogues with their Qatari counterparts.
+The dialogues produced a range of bilateral political, economic, and security agreements, most notably, plans to expand and make permanent the US military presence at the Al-Udeid Air Base.